AdvaithD/interpreter/README.md

 infix e.g: `2 * 2`
 postfix e.g: `variableName++`
 #### **Misc**

-- The syntax consists of let statements, return statements and expressions.
-Pretty cool perspective to think from.
+- **Things to do:** implement if statements, functions, boolean tests and boolean precedence tests, extending the REPL.